Updated November 18, 2024

 Another advantage of ASLR is its ability to mitigate the impact of zero-day vulnerabilities.
 Zero-day vulnerabilities refer to software vulnerabilities that are unknown to the software vendor and, therefore, unpatched.
 These vulnerabilities pose a significant threat as attackers can exploit them before a patch is released.
 However, with ASLR in place, even if a zero-day vulnerability is discovered, the randomization of memory addresses makes it much harder for an attacker to exploit it effectively.

-Furthermore, ASLR also plays a crucial role in preventing information leaks.
+ASLR also plays a crucial role in preventing information leaks.
 By randomizing memory addresses, ASLR makes it difficult for attackers to locate specific data structures or libraries in memory.
-This reduces the risk of sensitive information, such as encryption keys or user credentials, being exposed during an attack.
-The added layer of protection provided by ASLR enhances the overall security posture of a system.
+This reduces the risk of exposure of sensitive information, such as encryption keys or user credentials, during an attack.
+The added layer of protection provided by ASLR enhances a system’s overall security posture.

 The Mechanics of Buffer Overflow Attacks